natsuhiko/rasqual/README.md

 before compiling RASQUAL.

-You also need to get the latest GSL (GNU Scientific Library) from http://www.gnu.org/software/gsl/.
+You may also need to get GSL (GNU Scientific Library) from http://www.gnu.org/software/gsl/ (if it is not installed).
 Then, compile it like

 	tar zxvf gsl-*.*.tar.gz
 	cd gsl-*.*